redhat-developer/service-binding-operator/examples/nodejs_ibmcloud_operator/README.md

 ## Introduction

 This scenario illustrates binding an imported application to an off-cluster operator-managed IBM Cloud Service.
-The scenario also shows the use of the `customEnvVar` feature of the Service Binding Operator to specify a mapping for the injected environment variables.
+The scenario also shows the use of the `mappings` feature of the Service Binding Operator to specify a mapping for the injected environment variables.

 ## Actions to Perform by Users in 2 Roles